Top Paris events in October 2023 include two huge city-wide celebrations of art and culture, White Night (Nuit Blanche) and ParisArtistes.

 Maison Gainsbourg is open from 10am - 5pm, Monday through Friday.

-Tickets to the combined house and museum tour are currently sold out (only a few visitors can move through the house at one time), but you can still reserve museum-only tickets.
+Tickets to the combined house and museum tour are currently sold out (due to space limitations, only a few visitors can move through the house at one time), but you can still reserve museum-only tickets.
 See the Maison Gainsbourg website for more info.

 Update: Désolée!
 All tickets are now fully booked through the end of this year.